 Depending on the circumstances, your settlement may include both economic damages and non-economic damages, such as:

-- medical bills — Many car accident claim settlements include compensation for past medical expenses, as well as future medical expenses you are expected to pay.
+- medical bills — Many car accident claim settlements include compensation for past medical expenses, as well as future medical care you are expected to pay for.